mongodb/terraform-provider-mongodbatlas/docs/resources/encryption_at_rest.md

 ## Example Usages

 ### Configuring encryption at rest using customer key management in AWS
+The configuration of encryption at rest with customer key management, `mongodbatlas_encryption_at_rest`, needs to be completed before a cluster is created in the project.
+Force this wait by using an implicit dependency via `project_id` as shown in the example below.

 ```terraform
 resource "mongodbatlas_cloud_provider_access_setup" "setup_only" {
   project_id    = var.atlas_project_id